Skip to main content

 Dependencies

-This tab lists other entities Models or Applications that the current Application depends on.
-Administrators can manually add new dependencies (by selecting from available Models and Applications) or remove the existing ones.
+On this screen, you can find all dependencies configured for the selected application.
+Administrators can manually add new dependencies (by selecting from available AI models and applications) or remove the existing ones.

 ColumnDescription